 Official Site (JP)

-Lined along the Midori-bashi main street, the Asahikawa Grand Hotel offers you the best base to explore the Asahikawa and greater Hokkaido area, whether it be the many surrounding ski resorts or other local attractions such as the famed Asahiyama Zoo.
+Lined along the Midori-bashi main street, Hoshino Resort OMO7 Asahikawa offers you the best base to explore the Asahikawa and greater Hokkaido area, whether it be the many surrounding ski resorts or other local attractions such as the famed Asahiyama Zoo.
 Designed by inventor Thomas Edison’s great-grandson, John Edison, the hotel boasts an elegantly classic exterior and European-inspired interior with spacious rooms, quality service and amenities including a spa.